MiloszBaranskiDev/CryptoTrackerApp/README.md

 # CryptoTrackerApp

-An application that displays cryptocurrency prices, their percentage changes and historical prices on a chart.
+An app that displays cryptocurrency prices, their percentage changes and historical prices on a chart.
 Possibility to change the currency, theme and period of price history on the chart.

 [Live demo](https://react-app-crypto-tracker.netlify.app)